mobile app bar

 Cleveland Browns quarterback Shedeur Sanders (12) listens to the national anthem before the game between the Browns and the Los Angeles Rams at Huntington Bank Field.

-The Cleveland Browns are officially turning the keys over to rookie quarterback Dillon Gabriel.
-Gabriel, a third-round pick in the 2025 NFL Draft, has been promoted to starter over veteran Joe Flacco and fellow rookie Shedeur Sanders, who was drafted in the fifth round after a surprising slide.
+The Cleveland Browns are turning the keys over to rookie quarterback Dillon Gabriel, a third-round pick in the 2025 NFL Draft.
+He has been promoted as starter over fellow rookie Shedeur Sanders and takes over from veteran Joe Flacco, who has been benched following the team’s 1-3 start.

-Following this update, a video circulated this week that appeared to show Shedeur Sanders angrily requesting a trade after being passed over for the starting job.
-The clip contained inflammatory quotes about Cleveland, head coach Kevin Stefanski, and even the city itself, including a line about “streetlights not working at night.”
+Claim: Following this development, a video circulated this week that appeared to show Shedeur Sanders angrily requesting a trade after being passed over for the starting job.
+The clip contained inflammatory quotes about Cleveland, head coach Kevin Stefanski, and the city itself, including a line about “streetlights not working at night.”

-In reality, Sanders has taken an unusual approach with the media.
-When asked Wednesday about being listed as QB3, Sanders mouthed his answers silently instead of speaking.
-Reporters repeatedly pressed him to vocalize his thoughts, but Sanders responded with smiles, shrugs, and more silent answers.
+Sanders had taken an unusual approach with the media after Gabriel’s promotion.
+When asked on Wednesday about being listed as QB3, Sanders remained silent.
+Reporters repeatedly pressed him to express his thoughts, but Sanders responded with smiles, shrugs, and more silent answers.

+Last week, Sanders shared openly about the situation in an interview with ESPN Cleveland.
 “If you see the quarterback play in the league right now, I know I’m capable of doing better than that.
 I don’t think playing or not playing is in my hands… I’ll be ready to play.
-I’m ready to play right now.”
+I’m ready to play right now,” he said.

 The Browns held a four-man quarterback competition in the preseason, but Sanders’ progress was slowed by an oblique injury that forced him to miss the second exhibition game.
-In the finale, he struggled, while Gabriel thrived — a performance that may have cemented the rookie’s rise up the depth chart.
+In the finale, he struggled, while Gabriel thrived.
+That performance may have cemented the rookie’s rise on the depth chart.

 Gabriel also got brief regular-season work in Weeks 2 and 4, throwing his first touchdown pass against Baltimore and showing enough poise in garbage time to earn a promotion.